How to clean white walls – 9 expert methods for removing stains

 2. Start spot cleaning with water and vinegar

 'For spot cleaning start by rubbing the stained wall with a clean, damp sponge or cloth.
 Sometimes, water is all you need to remove stains, allowing you to avoid any cleaning products at all.
-This is most likely to work if you tackle wall-stains as soon as you see them,' advises Vera Peterson, president of Molly Maid (opens in new tab)Neighborly (opens in new tab) company.
+This is most likely to work if you tackle wall-stains as soon as you see them,' advises Vera Peterson, president of Molly Maid (opens in new tab) a Neighborly (opens in new tab) company.

 'If plain water doesn’t work, try cleaning with vinegar.
 Add a little to your damp sponge or cloth and gently scrub the walls.'
 This should solve most minor stains.'